 They spread water on the capped and uncapped cells, and place hanging water droplets throughout the hive.
 Worker bees then fan their wings to evaporate the water and circulate the cool air around the hive.

-Some bees also use their proboscis (tongue) to spread drops of water into a thin layer which can evaporate quickly – a behavior known as ‘tongue-lashing’.
+Some bees also use their proboscis (tongue) to spread drops of water into a thin layer that can evaporate quickly – a behavior known as ‘tongue-lashing’.

 When the internal temperature becomes too hot, bees leave the hive and cluster together outside.
 This behavior is called bearding.